 This committee is made up of a dedicated group of folks with a love for the elderly that serves them in a hands on way.

 Please contact Barbara Zimmerman at 761-1894 or Mary Herr at 938-1910 for more information.

 The Hospitality Team members are the face of the Body of Christ to those God sends our way.
 The team is responsible for evaluating the overall friendliness of Trinity Church. our main task is to help our guests feel the love of God by truly welcoming them into God's house through friendly and authentically gracious service.

 The Bible says, "Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it."
 (Hebrews 13: 2)

 The Hospitality Team is responsible for planning Coffee Fellowship between our two services and providing snacks after the Sunnier Side of Sixty services.
 Welcome bags are filled with a map of the church, information brochure and a welcome gift.
 Busy bags are prepared for children to borrow during worship services.
 Most importantly, they greet and follow up with people visiting Trinity Church.
 The team meets four times a year with additional meetings as needed.

-Please contact Dianne Schofield at 938-3548 or for more information.
+Please contact Cathy Baum for more information.
 Please contact Jo Lower at 938-4004 for information about Coffee Fellowship.

 The Prayer Chain is a relaxed group of people who pray everyday.
 A list is prepared and handed out to all members, so each one knows who to pass the prayer on to.
 They pray for others, the good and the bad.
 A prayer breakfast is held the first Friday of the month to go over any new prayer concerns.
 Trust and confidentiality is a must with the Prayer Chain.